5 Causes For Vaginal Itching That Are Not an Infection

 Where is that itch coming from?
 If you're a women, this question probably isn't new to you!
 Learn more about the possible causes of vaginal itching in this article.

-It’s often the result of infections caused by an alteration in the pH balance in the area, but there are many other factors that can cause it.
+This condition affects many women at different stages of their life.
+It’s often the result of infections due to an alteration in the pH balance in the area, but there are many other causes for vaginal itching that may affect you.

 Whatever the cause may be, it’s still a very annoying occurrence that can cause women to worry and feel insecure.